pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 I believe that if Rust is to be ultimately pervasive one day, it must itself host runtimes for languages that are more accessible, just as Python and C are currently a popular combination.
+(As an aside, Julia is a [notable outlier][33] that, while the runtime is written in C, does not necessarily require performant extensions to be written in C.)

 The mo-gc experiment is motivated by the safety benefits of Rust over C and C++ to explore a programming language runtime written in Rust, with the ultimate aim to spread the safety that Rust encourages.

-Many new programming languages seem to start with designing the syntax with a general idea of the desired semantics in mind, implementing a basic garbage collector as a second-class necessity.
-As a garbage collector is a foundational requirement for most language runtimes, it makes some sense to begin there rather than deferring the problem of memory management.
+Many new programming languages seem to start with a syntax and semantics wishlist, leaving the runtime with a basic garbage collector as a second-class necessity that will eventually be optimized.
+As a garbage collector is a foundational requirement for most language runtimes, it may make some sense to begin there rather than deferring the problem of memory management.